Objectification of Women by the Mass Media

 A False Sense of Perceived Empowerment and Self-Objectification

 Women in many western cultures participate in their own objectification, often without realizing.
 This is the result of an increasing acceptance of the pornification of mainstream media in a culture that largely embraces materialism and objectification.
-Thus, many women actively consent to objectification.
-They make overt attempts to gain male attention by purposefully and consciously advertising their own object status.
+Thus, many women actively consent to objectification and overt attempts to gain male attention by purposefully and consciously advertising their own object status.

 Normalizing Violence Against Women